19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Weapons/Weapons.md

 Ranged weapons come with an empty quiver.
 A quiver itself does not take up a slot, it is just storage space.
 Only the ammo takes up slots.
 Each quiver can hold 1 slot of ammo.

-You can regain all spent ammo in a fight when you [Recover](../../Game%20Procedures/Exploration/Delving.md#Recover).
+You can regain all nearby spent ammo when you [Recover](../../Game%20Procedures/Exploration/Delving.md#Recover).